9pat/learn/README.md

 # Learn Repository

-this is where I keep files I have worked on following various online tutorial.
+this is where I keep files I have worked on following various coding online tutorial.

 ## Repo Content

-1. PHP
-2. Joomla Theme
-3. Wordpress Theme